Suzanna-Linn/slua/docs/moving-lists.md

 - The memory for tables is allocated dynamically and optimized for speed.
 - Tables start with zero memory allocated.
 As elements are added, SLua allocates memory in chunks sized as powers of two (e.g., 4, 8, 16).
 - The array part of the table (consecutive integer indexes starting with 1) only stores TValue (16 bytes per element).
-We can use table.create() to preallocate its exact size.
+We can use **table.create()** to preallocate its exact size.
-- Adding elements to an array with table.move() allocates for the exact size needed but keeps the current allocation if it is bigger than needed.
+- Adding elements to an array with **table.move()** allocates for the exact size needed but keeps the current allocation if it is bigger than needed.
 - The array part grows to the next multiple of 128 when it exceeds 128 elements, instead of growing to the next power of two.
 - The dictionary part of the table stores TKey and TValue (32 bytes per element).
 There is no way to avoid allocation to the next power of two.
+- The maximum number of keys in a dictionary table is 2048.
+Adding another key would resize the table to 4096 and this would need 128k of memory.
 - Each part of the table has its own allocation space.
-- The allocation never shrinks, only grows.
+- The allocation doesn't shrink when removing keys, it only grows when adding keys.
-- To free memory from an array table after removing elements or clearing unused allocated space, we can use table.shrink().
+- We can use **table.shrink()** to free memory after removing elements.
-- In dictionary tables, the only way to free memory after removing elements is to copy the remaining elements to a new table.
-There is no way to free the unused allocated space.
+- **table.shrink()** with array tables clears all the unused allocated space, adjusting to the used space.
+- **table.shrink()** with dictionary tables can only shrink to a lower power of two.
 - A table uses 32 bytes to store its internal metadata, such as pointers to its array and hash memory, the length of the array part, and a reference to its metatable.
 These 32 bytes are not counted in the examples below, since this is a fixed size for all tables.

+Variables, values in an array table, and keys and values in a dictionary table, can store 16 bytes in the TValue/TKey.
+- Value types (*number*, *boolean*, *vector*, *nil*, *lljson_constant*) store their value in the 16 bytes.
+- Reference types (*string*, *uuid*, *quaternion*, *table*, *function*, *buffer*, *thread*) store their value in the memory heap and a reference to the memory in the 16 bytes.
+- *string* and *uuid* use string interning (explained here [string interning](moving-strings#string-interning)).

 Array with 32 elements:
 <pre class="language-sluab"><code class="language-sluab">local tab = {}